SEL-Columbia/blog.formhub.org/_posts/2013-06-26-formhub-supports-odk-briefcase.markdown

 *  Click on "Connect" to pull data from aggregate

 ![](http://farm4.staticflickr.com/3754/9140785103_e2b7522189_o.png)
-7. Specify the formhub url, enter the username and password to your formhub account.Click "Connect” to pull forms from formhub.
+7. Specify the formhub url, enter the username and password to your formhub account.
+Click "Connect” to pull forms from formhub.
 ![](http://farm3.staticflickr.com/2805/9140785689_77aefd32cf_o.png)
 8. In the main screen, find the form you want to download and tick off on the check box to the left of it.